-While beautiful spring temperatures have settled into the Plains and Midwest, don’t get used to it.
-There’s a storm on the way that’s going to remind Midwesterners that winter isn’t over until it’s over.
+While beautiful spring temperatures have settled into the Plains and Midwest, folks there shouldn’t get used to it.
+There’s a storm on the way that’s going to remind Midwesterners that winter’s never over till it’s over.

 The potential is there for a “bomb cyclone” to impact the Plains this week.
 That’s an area of low pressure that drops 24 millibars in 24 hours – aka a potent, rapidly intensifying storm system.